blitze/phpBB-ext-sitemaker/docs/docs/developer-extensions.md

 Notice 'legend1' and 'legend2': These are used to separate the settings into tabs.

+### Naming Blocks
+The convention for block names is that the service name (e.g my.example.block.my_block above) will be used as the language key by replacing the dots (.) with underscore (_) (e.g MY_EXAMPLE_BLOCK_MY_BLOCK).

+### Translation
 Also notice that we have several language keys that need to be translated.
 To do this, create a file named "blocks_admin.php" in your language folder.
 This file will be automatically loaded when editing blocks, and should have translations for your blocks settings and block names.
 ```
 $lang = array_merge($lang, array(
 	'SOME_LANG_VAR'		=> 'Option 1',